Canada confident U.S. will approve major oil pipeline to Gulf

 By David Ljunggren

-OTTAWA (Reuters) - Canada is confident the United States will approve TransCanada Corp's controversial Keystone XL oil pipeline from Alberta's tar sands to the Gulf Coast, Natural Resources Minister Joe Oliver said on Wednesday.
+OTTAWA, Nov 7 (Reuters) - Canada is confident the United States will approve TransCanada Corp's controversial Keystone XL oil pipeline from Alberta's tar sands to the Gulf Coast, Natural Resources Minister Joe Oliver said on Wednesday.

-President Barack Obama, who was re-elected on Tuesday, said in January he would postpone a decision until 2013 on whether to approve the $7.6 billion line, which was initially set to cross ecologically sensitive areas in Nebraska.
+President Barack Obama, who was reelected on Tuesday, said in January he would postpone until 2013 a decision on whether to approve the $7.6 billion line, which was initially set to cross ecologically sensitive areas in Nebraska.

 In February he welcomed a new TransCanada initiative to build the southern part of the pipeline, at a cost of $2.3 billion.
 The northern portion, which will cost $5.6 billion, needs State Department approval because it crosses the border.